 A sophisticated document processor for large, industrial standard documents.
 Can be used to generate structured documents with an XML framework, with 100% DITA compliance.
 Can be used for unstructured documents as well, as a replacement to document editors like MS Word.

 Framemaker is a good choice for generating structured documents with pre-defined templates to comply with several industrial standard formats – such as legal agreements and financial statements.
 It supports TOC or index creation across multiple documents, has rich formatting options.
 Does not sag in performance when graphics are inserted.

 Author’s Tip: Framemaker is a sound investment for established companies with formal technical writing teams that need to produce large documents of over 100 pages.
 However, single product companies and startups need not make this investment.
 There are free tools XML-based document authoring tools available for free.
 And you can always fall back on good old MS Word!

 17. oXygen XML Author

-This is a free, open source DITA compliant XML editor, with several loyal users and good reviews.
+This is a free, open-source DITA compliant XML editor, with several loyal users and good reviews.
 DITA (Document Information Typing Architecture) is an open standard for document authoring and publishing that has slowly made its way into technical document management.
 Simply because it removes the dependency of editing content on a particular tool.
-You churn out DITA compliant online documentation (a set of XML files), then editing and maintaining it in future would be possible through any other DITA compliant tool!
+You churn out DITA compliant online documentation (a set of XML files), then editing and maintaining it in the future would be possible through any other DITA compliant tool.

-Since DITA specifications is an area that requires special focus, let me save that for another article.
+Since DITA specifications are an area that requires special focus, let me save that for another article.

 Author’s Tip: Suffice to say that oXygen suite of tools is a viable alternative to the hugely popular but prohibitively expensive Adobe Framemaker. oXygen Author is generally used in combination with oXygen Developer.